TinkerTools/tinker-hp/GPU/build.md

 # Build Tinker-HP (GPU)

 ### Easy Build
-A relatively easy way to build GPU version of Tinker-HP is to checkout the ci branch of the code.
-The master branch is in constant development and may contains bugs and errors.
-The ci branch is more stable.
+A relatively easy way to build GPU version of Tinker-HP is to use the installation bash script.
 After setting your environment according to the Prerequisites, you can proceed to installation by typing in your shell.
 ```
 $> pwd
+#> /home/user/.../tinker-hp/GPU
 $> ci/install.sh
 ```